 You’ll notice one outlier in this recipe compared to most and it’s maple syrup.
 Most teriyaki sauce recipes call for brown sugar, however, we’ve found that maple syrup is equally as delicious, if not better.
 Plus, it’s an all-natural sugar with an amazing caramel flavor.

 Mix it all together!

 Once you’ve got all of your ingredients measured out, all you have to do is stir the mixture together and you’ve got your sauce.

 How to Thicken Homemade Teriyaki Sauce

 If you’re hoping to thicken this sauce for a stir fry or any kind of serving sauce, all you have to do is:

 - First, create a corn starch slurry.
-Which together cornstarch and warm water until dissolved.
+Whisk together cornstarch and warm water in a small bowl until dissolved.
 Set aside.

 - Next, transfer teriyaki sauce into a small saucepan.